Referential Matching: The Silver Bullet for Patient Identity and Patient Matching

 This challenge is becoming increasingly more difficult due to new IT systems, new “smart” medical devices, new telemedicine initiatives, and an increasing number of online portals that patients can log into.
 On top of this, organizations are rapidly being acquired, and electronic health record (EHR) systems are being consolidated or merged.

 At the same time, this challenge is becoming exponentially more important to solve.
-True interoperability requires accurate patient identification each time information is being exchanged between IT systems or between organizations—to prevent the wrong information from being associated with the wrong patient.
-And an increasing number of accountable care organizations and an industry-wide push for large-scale health analytics exercises means that the right health information has to be tied to the right patient.
+True interoperability requires accurate patient identification each time information is exchanged between IT systems or between organizations—to prevent the wrong information from being associated with the wrong patient.
+Simultaneously, value-based care initiatives and population health analytics presume that providers are able to establish a comprehensive and complete view of each patient’s health history across the entire continuum of care.

-But this challenge of associating the right health information with the right patient is being addressed by technologies that are based on decades-old algorithms—and these technologies, called master patient indexes (MPIs) haven’t seen true innovation in years.
-Conventional versions of these MPIs cannot see through bad or sparse data (like maiden/married names, old/new addresses, and missing data) to match and link health records to the right patients.
+However, the challenge of associating the right health information with the right patient is being addressed by technologies that are based on decades-old algorithms—and these technologies, found in EHRs and in enterprise master patient index technologies (EMPIs), haven’t seen true innovation in years.
+EHRs and EMPIs cannot see through bad or sparse data (like maiden/married names, old/new addresses, and missing data) to match and link health records to the right patients.

-Because of this, conventional MPIs suffer unacceptably high duplicate rates and require teams of data stewards to manually resolve duplicate patient identities missed by their algorithms.
-All of this results in providers being unable to find medical records, redundant testing, impaired clinical care, and unclaimable revenue.
+Because of this, EHRs and EMPIs suffer unacceptably high duplicate rates and require teams of health information management (HIM) staff to manually resolve duplicate patient identities missed by their algorithms.
+All of this results in incomplete medical records, redundant testing, impaired clinical care, and unclaimable revenue.

 This is where Verato comes in.
-We’re a leading provider of cloud-based patient matching solutions including the Verato Universal™ MPI, which is a revolutionary master patient index (MPI) that represents a groundbreaking approach to the problem of patient identity resolution.
-The Verato Universal MPI is a pre-built, cloud-based, nationwide master patient index that enterprises can simply “plug into” to resolve, match, and link their patient identities—without the need for extensive algorithm tuning, data standardization, data governance, data cleansing, or data stewardship processes.
+We’re a leading provider of cloud-based patient matching solutions including the Verato Universal™ MPI, which is a revolutionary master patient index that represents a groundbreaking approach to the problem of patient identity resolution.
+The Verato Universal MPI is a cloud-based solution that organizations can simply “plug into” to resolve, match, and link their patient identities—without the need for extensive algorithm tuning, data standardization, data governance, data cleansing, or data stewardship processes.

-Ultimately, because of its greater accuracy and ease of implementation, the Verato Universal MPI can support the rapidly emerging patient matching needs that conventional MPIs cannot.
+Ultimately, because of its greater accuracy and ease of implementation, the Verato Universal MPI can support the rapidly emerging patient matching needs that conventional EMPIs cannot.